 - 1 teaspoon kosher salt

-In a medium bowl, toss together tomatoes, garlic, olive oil, salt and pepper.
-Transfer to a baking sheet and spread into an even layer.
+- In a medium bowl, toss together tomatoes, garlic, olive oil, salt and pepper.
+Transfer to prepared baking sheet and spread into an even layer.

-Bake for 20-25 minutes, or until tomatoes are soft and very fragrant.
+- Bake for 20 to 25 minutes, until tomatoes are soft and very fragrant.

 - Eat immediately standing over the sink with a kitchen fork…or on top of your favorite pasta, pizza, or even grilled chicken breasts!